George Floyd protests: Rioters target police across US; 4 shot in St. Louis, 1 in Vegas, Bronx hit-and-run caught on video

 4 ST. LOUIS POLICE OFFICERS SHOT AT GEORGE FLOYD PROTESTS, STILL TAKING FIRE

 In Las Vegas, Nevada, an officer was shot in the head at the Circus Circus Hotel and Casino on the Strip.
-A source told 8News Now that the officer was in a fight with another suspect when someone walked up behind and shot the officer who is now on life support.
+A source told 8News Now that the officer was in a fight with another suspect when someone walked up behind and shot the officer, who is now on life support.

-It was one of two officer involved shootings in the city; police said officers fired on a suspect at the Federal Courthouse in a separate incident.
+It was one of two officer-involved shootings in the city; police said officers fired on a suspect at the Federal Courthouse in a separate incident.
 The suspect was hit several times.

 Meanwhile, in Richmond, Va., two police officers and a suspect were injured after a shooting, according to NBC12.